 Let’s have background knowledge of how GST works.
-It is intended to make the Indian economy a common unified market from the basis of tax payment.
+It is intended to make the Indian economy a common unified market on the basis of tax payments.
 Straight from the manufacturer to the end user, there’s only one tax to be paid.
-You can think of the Goods and Service Tax as a multi-stage, a comprehensive and destination-based tax levied for every value added.
-GST brings together all of the other forms of taxes such as states and local tax, surcharges, excise duty, entertainment tax, and many others.
+You can think of the Goods and Service Tax as a multi-stage, a comprehensive and destination-based tax levied for every value-added.
+GST brings together all of the other forms of taxes such as state and local tax, surcharges, excise duty, entertainment tax, and many others.

 There are numerous benefits of the GST to small businesses; they are even the most affected by the new tax regime.